Good health habits can allow you to avoid illness and improve your quality of life. The following steps will help you feel better and live better.

 DEALING WITH STRESS

 Stress is normal.
 It can be a great motivator and help in some cases.
-But too much stress can cause health problems such as trouble sleeping, stomach upset, and anxiety and mood changes.
+But too much stress can cause health problems such as trouble sleeping, stomach upset, anxiety, and mood changes.

 - Learn to recognize the things most likely to cause stress in your life.